CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 May reject compositions if pre/post-conditions don't match up; some passes will fail to complete or fail to achieve their objective if a circuit does not match their pre-conditions, so we prevent compositions where the latter's pre-conditions cannot be guaranteed

-We mentioned earlier that each pass has a set of pre-conditions and post-conditions expressed via :py:class:`Predicate` s.
+We mentioned earlier that each pass has a set of pre-conditions and post-conditions expressed via :py:class:`~pytket.predicate.Predicate` s.
 We may find that applying one pass invalidates the pre-conditions of a later pass, meaning it may hit an error when applied to a :py:class`~pytket.Circuit`.
 For example, the :py:class:`KAKDecomposition` optimisation method can only operate on :py:class`~pytket.Circuit` s with a specific gate set which doesn't allow for any gates on more than 2 qubits, so when :py:class:`RoutingPass` can introduce ``OpType.BRIDGE`` gates over 3 qubits, this could cause an error when trying to apply :py:class:`KAKDecomposition`.
 When using combinators like :py:class:`SequencePass` and :py:class:`RepeatPass`, ``pytket`` checks that the passes are safe to compose, in the sense that former passes do not invalidate pre-conditions of the latter passes.
 This procedure uses a basic form of Hoare logic to identify new pre- and post-conditions for the combined pass and identify whether it is still satisfiable.

 ..
 Warning about composing with `DecomposeBoxes`

 A special mention here goes to the :py:class:`DecomposeBoxes` pass.
-Because the Box structures could potentially contain arbitrary sequences of gates, there is no guarantee that expanding them will yield a :py:class`~pytket.Circuit` that satisfies `any` :py:class:`Predicate`.
+Because the Box structures could potentially contain arbitrary sequences of gates, there is no guarantee that expanding them will yield a :py:class`~pytket.Circuit` that satisfies `any` :py:class:`~pytket.predicate.Predicate`.
 Since it has potential to invalidate the pre-conditions of any subsequent pass, composing it with anything else `will` generate such an error.

 .. jupyter-execute::
     :raises: RuntimeError